socketlabs/socketlabs-nodejs/README.md

 bulkMessage.textBody = "Is your favorite color still %%FavoriteColor%%?";
 bulkMessage.htmlBody = "<html>Is your favorite color still %%FavoriteColor%%?";
-bulkMessage.Subject = "Sending a Bulk Message With Merge Fields";
+bulkMessage.subject = "Sending a Bulk Message With Merge Fields";
-bulkMessage.From.Email = "from@example.com";
+bulkMessage.setFrom("from@example.com");

 //Use built-in classes and helper methods let recipient1 = new BulkRecipient("recipient1@example.com");